 To find how far we have walked each day, we now use Google Maps which appears on every section page.
 The distance is automatically calculated by Google.

-We take no phone or GPS, but we do carry an iPod Touch, which allows us to connect to the internet by WiFi.
+We take two iPhones, which we connect to the internet by WiFi.

-We have downloaded the MAPS.ME app (which are offline maps) onto the iPod, very useful when we find ourselves having to go off our very narrow homemade maps.
+We have downloaded the Organic Maps app (offline maps) onto both of our iPhones, which is very useful when we find ourselves having to go off our very narrow homemade maps.
 For France, these maps are arranged by department.

-MAPS.ME seems to be as accurate as the IGN TOP25 maps and therefore superior to Google Maps.
+Organic Maps seems to be as accurate as the IGN TOP25 maps.